The Velvet Courtship: An Heirloom Without a Lineage

 Not every heirloom is passed down.

-Some are simply left behind—waiting to be found.
+Some are simply left behind, waiting to be found.

-a pair of 19th-century Victorian parlor chairs, carved in sculptural dialogue and reupholstered in couture velvet, quietly waiting to be seen again.
+The Velvet Courtship is one such reappearance: a pair of 19th-century Victorian parlor chairs, carved in sculptural dialogue and reupholstered in couture velvet, quietly waiting to be seen again.

-Two Chairs, Reclaimed Together—But Without a Past
+Two Chairs, Reclaimed Together but Without a Past

 And yet, their intention was immediately evident.